dharmateja2019/mobilenetv3-vehicle-classification-openvino/README.md

 2️⃣ Vision-Language Model (VLM) – Optional

-Used for:
+Used for

-Natural language Q/A on images
+Natural language Q&A on images
 (e.g., “How many vehicles are visible?”)

 Technology